lsoralnolkagel/lsoralnolkagel/ReadMe.md

 # 💫 About Me:
-As a Python developer, I'm currently working on my own online-store with Fastapi framework.
-I want to improve my skills and get a first-hand experience of commercial development.
+As a Python Backend Engineer with over 3 years of experience I have worked mainly with Python and its frameworks and libraries.
+I worked in sectors of education, e-commerce, computer vision and machine learning.
+I’m deeply interested in data storage system optimization, web-development, optimization and increase in efficiency of applications used in various fields, including using AI.

 # 💻 Tech Stack: